Val-exand3r/hcin720-fall16/Assignment 3- 3D Printing and Laser Cutting/README.md

 ![3dcolor](https://cloud.githubusercontent.com/assets/21236284/20323890/9cfe2366-ab4c-11e6-9f45-c2e66df13087.jpg)
 <p>Figure 2: 3D-Image with the bliking LED</p>

 <p>It was build to look like a speedometer.
 Enclosed in a Flora LSM 9DOF Motion Sensor.
-It is used to sense changes in motion, and sends a signal to 2 output  devices (Neopixel Strips, and Servo motor.</p><br>
+It is used to sense changes in motion, and sends a signal to 2 output  devices (Neopixel Strips, and Servo motor.</p>
 <p>When a motion signal is received, the Neopixel strip, displays a rainbow color, and at the same time, the hand of a 3D printed clock, placed on the servo motor also moves.</p>

 <h2>Laser Case- CLOCK</h2>
 ![lasertop](https://cloud.githubusercontent.com/assets/21236284/20324000/f172076e-ab4c-11e6-9a83-31f69b7edc4b.jpg)
-<p>Figure 3: Laser cut wooden clock. </p>
+<p>Figure 3: Laser cut wooden clock</p>

 ![laserrainbow](https://cloud.githubusercontent.com/assets/21236284/20324149/67c64b78-ab4d-11e6-869c-17c6323af657.jpg)
 <p>Figure 4:Laser cut wooden clock with Neopixel strip</p>